haghard/safe-chat/README.md

 > kill -cont <pid>

-b) docker pause
+b) Docker pause
-c) Bring down all seed nodes leaving only non-seed nodes and then start seed nodes again.
-They will form a new cluster.
+c) Bring down all seed nodes leaving only non-seed nodes and then start the seed nodes again.
+They will form a new cluster and the rest of the cluster will be left
 d) Incomplete coordinated shutdown.
 e) Unresponsive applications due to long GC pause.